Braden Montgomery: Professional career

-Montgomery was selected, as an outfielder, by the Boston Red Sox with the 12th overall pick of the first round of the 2024 MLB draft; the team announced his signing on July 29, 2024.
+The Boston Red Sox selected Montgomery as an outfielder with the 12th overall pick of the first round of the 2024 MLB draft; the team announced his signing on July 29, 2024.

-On December 11, 2024, Montgomery, along with Kyle Teel, Chase Meidroth, and Wikelman González, were traded to the Chicago White Sox in exchange for Garrett Crochet.
+On December 11, 2024, the Red Sox traded Montgomery, Kyle Teel, Chase Meidroth, and Wikelman González to the Chicago White Sox in exchange for Garrett Crochet.
 He made his professional debut in 2025 with the Single-A Kannapolis Cannon Ballers, hitting .304 with three home runs, 19 RBI, and six stolen bases in 18 games.
 Montgomery was selected to represent the White Sox organization at the 2025 All-Star Futures Game.
 A midseason promotion to the High-A Winston-Salem Dash saw him bat .260/.348/.445 with eight home runs, 38 RBI, and five stolen bases over 69 appearances.
 On July 29, 2025, Montgomery was promoted to the Double-A Birmingham Barons.

+Montgomery was assigned to the Birmingham to begin the 2026 season, later receiving a promotion to the Triple-A Charlotte Knights; across 56 games for the two affiliates, he batted a cumulative .314/.422/.548 with 10 home runs, 41 RBI, and five stolen bases.

+On June 9, 2026, Montgomery was selected to the 40-man roster and promoted to the major leagues for the first time.
+In his debut that night against the Atlanta Braves, he hit an RBI single and a walk-off home run.
+The latter was a two-run shot off Raisel Iglesias in the tenth inning.
+Montgomery became just the fifth player in MLB history to hit a walk-off homer in his MLB debut, joining Carlos Perez (2015), Miguel Cabrera (2003), Josh Bard, (2002) and Billy Parker (1971).